-When it comes to implementing good ergonomics in the workplace, most people instantly think of an ergonomic chair, an adjustable height desk or even a footrest.
+When it comes to implementing good ergonomics in the workplace, most people instantly think of an ergonomic chair, an adjustable height desk, or even a footrest.
 But what about the position of your computer monitor?
-If you’re like most office employees, you use your desktop computer for hours on end every weekday, but is it set to the most comfortable possible level?
+If you’re like most office employees, you use your desktop computer for hours on end every day, but is it set to the most comfortable possible level?
 Take a look at these quick tips for achieving good positioning of your monitor!

 Find the Correct Height